arturmatlega/instalguru-blog-en/_drafts/how-to-change-a-tap-washer-a-quick-fix-for-a-dripping-tap.md

 intro: Does a water drop fall from your tap every 3 seconds, getting on your nerves?
   A dripping tap won't let you sleep?
 Time to do something about it!
 A dripping tap does not just generate annoying noises.
 A malfunction like this might cause issues with using the fittings.
-In worst case scenario, it might cause a more serious breakdown or generate higher water bills.
+In worst-case scenario, it might cause a more serious breakdown or generate higher water bills.
 photo: "/uploads/washer.jpg"
 photo_desc: A properly working tap allows to use the kitchen and bathroom easily.